ceph/ceph/doc/radosgw/multisite.rst

   - A new period is generated with a new period id and epoch of 1
   - Realm's current period is updated to point to the newly generated period id
   - Realm's epoch is incremented

+- **Metadata Master Zone**: The master zone of the master zonegroup is designated as the metadata master zone.
+This zone is authoritative for all metadata in the system.
+Any S3/Swift requests to modify metadata (such as bucket creation/removal) that are sent to other zones are forwarded to and handled by the metadata master zone.

 About this guide
 ================